microsoft/vscode-docs/docs/java/java-container.md

 ![Deploy to Azure](images/java-container/deploy-to-azure.png)

 From here you will be prompted for a Resource Group, location, an App Service Plan, and a globally unique website name.
-Once it's deployed to Azure App Service, you will get a URL for the web app running in the Cloud!
+Once it's deployed to Azure App Service, you will get a URL for the web app running in the cloud!

 ## Next steps